 Whenever I met a rabbi as a new believer, I would ask him, “Do you know God?”
 Most would say something like, “You can’t really know God, but you can know about Him.”
 I always answered honestly, “Well, I know God; until you can offer me as much, I am not interested!”

-Another rabbi once told a girl who asked him how to know God to “Read more.
+Once while listening to the famed Rabbi, Immanuel Shochet denounce Messianic Jews, a girl asked him how to know God.
+“Read more.
 Read the Torah and the Talmud.”
 That was it.
 And yes, reading the Scripture can bring us closer to God, but that is only if we are reading it devotionally, not merely to gain knowledge.
 We read God’s word because we seek deeper intimacy with Him.

 And this is the primary difference between Messianic Judaism and Modern Rabbinic Judaism—the issue of relationship.
 In Yeshua, I have met God.
 It’s not a case of merely reading about Him, or of observing traditions that are remotely connected to Him—but actually knowing Him!

 Messianic Jews enjoy the presence of God, whereas Orthodox Jews have a religion of things they must do.
-Many of those things are beautiful and meaningful; many, however, are tedious and rote.
+Many of those things are beautiful and meaningful and I have embraced many of those traditions in my own life; many, however, are tedious and rote.
 But all they accomplish, and this is true of religion in general, from Islam to Catholicism, is to make the observer of these traditions and codes of behavior feel good about him or herself.

 For the wages of sin is death, but the (FREE) gift of God is eternal life through Yeshua, our Messiah and Lord.
 (Rom.
 6:23)